 Planting & Growing

-Hula Girl Hibiscus makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
+Hula Girl Hibiscus is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
-Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
-Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
+It is even sizeable enough that it can be grown alone in a suitable container.
+Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.